bbarni2020/Shareify-Code/app/Shareify Code/Shareify Code/Models/model.md

 - Include all necessary imports and complete code

 #### 3. INSERT - Add New Code
-Insert code at a specific location.
+Insert code at a specific location, optionally in a specific file.

 ```
 <ACTION:INSERT>
 <AFTER>
     var body: some View {
 </AFTER>
+<FILE>path/to/View.swift</FILE>
 <CONTENT>
         @State private var count = 0
 </CONTENT>